-My research explores how Artificial Intelligence (AI) and Bayesian -and Non-Bayesian- learning reshape entrepreneurship and strategy in uncertain contexts.
+My research explores how Artificial Intelligence (AI) and Bayesian -and Non-Bayesian- learning reshape entrepreneurship and innovation.

 Neoclassical economics assumes decision-makers navigate an exogenous, probabilistic environment—one that exists independently of their actions.
 But what if the environment is endogenous, actively shaped by agents' decisions?
 This perspective challenges traditional models and raises a key question: how can probabilistic (Bayesian) thinking and AI, a prediction machine, drive innovation in uncertain conditions?